 Rogue security software:

 Social engineers suggest to the user that their computer has been infected with a virus.
 The aim is to make the user nervous and get him to buy alleged ”security software”.
 However, this software is used to install malware on their computer.

 How can social engineering attacks be prevented?

-Advanced authentication methods such as two-factor authentication or multi-factor authentication as well as forsaking passwords in favour of biometric authentication factors (face scan, fingerprint, iris scan, voice recognition, etc.) already pose hurdles that cybercriminals find extremely difficult to overcome.
-Instead, they exploit the carelessness, gullibility or helpfulness of their fellow human beings.
+Advanced authentication methods such as two-factor authentication or multi-factor authentication, as well as forsaking passwords in favour of biometric authentication factors (face scan, fingerprint, iris scan, voice recognition, etc.), already pose hurdles that cybercriminals find extremely difficult to overcome.
+Instead, they exploit their fellow human beings' carelessness, gullibility or helpfulness.
 For this reason, it is important to establish a high standard of security through a series of rules of conduct for dealing with devices, the Internet, private or corporate networks, user accounts and communication.

 Humans will always remain a weak point in digital networks.
 However, a lot can be gained in terms of security by implementing the following simple measures:

 - Raising awareness of the dangers of social engineering and cybercrime through training